 Mykonos has fewer stairs and hills.

 In general, Santorini is not the most disabled-friendly destination.
-Unfortunately, many of its traditional villages are located on steep terrain and feature narrow cobblestone streets.
+Unfortunately, many of its traditional villages are located on steep terrain and feature narrow streets.
 Plus, thanks to the island’s geographical location along the caldera, Fira and Oia are built on top of cliffs.

 Santorini is slightly more family-friendly.